 19- Take A Day Trip To The Hunter Valley

 The Hunter Valley is a wine region of vineyards and cellar doors a two-hour drive from Sydney.
 It’s Australia’s oldest wine region and has over 120 wineries.

 A trip around the Hunter Valley is a great way to discover a favourite wine or two or three.

-2-The Blue Mountains is a 1 ½-hour drive from Sydney.
-The World Heritage-listed Blue Mountains is a bushwalking paradise and picturesque vistas of sandstone plateaus and valley views.
+The Blue Mountains is a 1 ½-hour drive from Sydne and is a World Heritage-listed bushwalking paradise with picturesque vistas of sandstone plateaus and valley views.